-- 1. Reaches Step 14
+1. Reaches Step 14

-- 2. Commits a mandatory AEP offense

-- 3. Principal Discretion An offense deemed more serious than an OCS placement.
+- 2. Commits a mandatory AEP offense - 3.
+Principal Discretion An offense deemed more serious than an OCS placement.

-DISCIPLINE MANAGEMENT PLAN

-Students should refer to and be aware of all behaviors and consequences addressed in the Student Code of Conduct.
+DISCIPLINE MANAGEMENT PLAN Students should refer to and be aware of all behaviors and consequences addressed in the Student Code of Conduct.

-The following discipline schedule will be used for minor infractions such as tardiness, dress code violations, missing a D-Hall, public displays of affection, chewing gum, food or drink in the classroom and parking violations committed during one semester.
+The following discipline schedule will be used for minor infractions such as late work, tardiness, headphones, dress code violations, chewing gum, food or drink in the classroom and parking violations committed during one semester.
 Other violations of the Student Code of Conduct can result in immediate placement in On-Campus Suspension or the Alternative Education Program.

 VIOLATION CONSEQUENCE

-#1 D-HALL
+- #1 D-HALL

-#2 D-HALL
+- #2 D-HALL

-#3 D-HALL
+- #3 D-HALL

-#4 ONE DAY OCS MIN
+- #4 OCS PLACEMENT

-#5 D-HALL
+- #5 D-HALL

-#6 D-HALL
+- #6 D-HALL

-#7 ONE DAY OCS MINIMUM
+- #7 OCS PLACEMENT

-#8 D-HALL
+- #8 D-HALL

-#9 D-HALL
+- #9 D-HALL

-#10 TWO DAYS OCS MIN
+- #10 OCS PLACEMENT

-#11 D-HALL
+- #11 D-HALL

-#12 D-HALL
+- #12 D-HALL

-#13 TWO DAYS OCS MIN
+- #13 OCS PLACEMENT

-#14 AEP
+- #14 AEP

 Any student who accumulates 3 days of OCS or reaches step #7 will lose all semester exam exemptions.
+(Please see "Grading Procedures" for more information regarding semester exams and exemptions.)